 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) Property, plant and equipment have been physically verified by the management during the year and no material discrepancies were identified on such verification. - (c) According to the information and explanations given by the management, there are no immovable properties, included in property, plant & equipment of the Company and accordingly, the requirements under paragraph 3(i)(c) of the Order are not applicable to the Company. - (ii) The Company's business does not involve inventories and, accordingly, the requirements under paragraph 3(ii) of the Order are not applicable to the Company. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Companies Act, 2013.
 Accordingly, the provisions of clause 3(iii)(a), (b) and (c) of the Order are not applicable to the Company and hence not commented upon. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and securities given in respect of which provisions of section 185 and 186 of the Companies Act 2013 are applicable and hence not commented upon. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Companies Act 2013, and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the order are not applicable. - (vi) To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under clause 148(1) of the Companies Act, 2013, for the products/services of the company. - (vii) (a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, cess and other material statutory dues applicable to it.
-The provisions relating to wealth tax, customs duty, excise duty, value added tax are not applicable to the company. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, goods and service tax, cess and other material statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable.

-(c) According to the records of the Company, the dues outstanding of income tax, service tax, customs duty, excise duty, goods and services tax and cess which have not been deposited on account of any dispute are as follows:
+The provisions relating to wealth tax, customs duty, excise duty, value added tax are not applicable to the company. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, goods and service tax, cess and other material statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable. - (c) According to the records of the Company, there are no dues of income tax, service tax, customs duty, excise duty, goods and services tax and cess that have not been deposited on account of any dispute. - (viii) The Company did not have any outstanding loans or borrowings dues in respect of a financial institution or bank or to government or dues to debenture holders during the year.